fireflycons/PSCloudFormation/README.md

 ## Module Cmdlets

-All the cmdlets support the standard AWSPowerShell [Common Credential and Region Parameters](https://docs.aws.amazon.com/powershell/latest/reference/items/pstoolsref-commonparams.html) with the exception of `EndpointUrl`
+All the cmdlets support the standard AWSPowerShell [Common Credential and Region Parameters](https://docs.aws.amazon.com/powershell/latest/reference/items/pstoolsref-commonparams.html).

 For full syntax and some examples, use `Get-Help` on the module's cmdlets.